Movie: Hail Satan? (2019)

 “We’re not what you think we are.”

-This documentary chronicles the early years of the Satanic Temple, from its initially prankish origins through its growth and exposure to the mainstream and some of its reckoning with just what kind of movement it wants to be in the future, stories told through a combination of interview and field footage of Satanists themselves.
+This documentary chronicles the early years of the Satanic Temple, from its initially prankish origins through its growth and exposure to the mainstream and reckoning with just what kind of movement it wants to be, told through a combination of interviews and field footage of Satanists in action.

 Chances are that this film is the only exposure that many audiences have ever had to actual Satanists and Satanic practice, and Lane was lucky to have access to Temple members during highly formative events that show the membership pondering what religion and religious identity mean in modern American discourse.

 The movie does perhaps end up too preoccupied with chronicling public actions and could have dived deeper into the ideals and principles that motivate its subjects.
 But even as it stands, it’s a rare artifact simply for what it presents: Satanists as people living their lives, a perspective that’s usually completely hidden from non-Satanists.